WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Resources-if-not-using-trinket/README.md

 ****.showturtle()
 ```

 (put the name of the turtle for you - the player's hand in place of the stars).
 Click on *Run*.
+(NOTE: in the trinket editor there is a button for Run which you click on to start the programme.
+If your Python editor doesn't have a button for Run, then you will have to start the programme using whatever method your editor uses.
+The rest of the project instructions frequently have the instruction to "click on *Run* ".)

 At the moment the turtle is located at coordinates (0,0), which is in the middle of the screen.
 When we play the game we want the player's turtle left-of-centre, and the computer's turtle right-of-centre, so we can see them both.